robertpdavis/betfair-bet-bot/README.md

 * Transaction - all account/wallet transactions
 * User

-### NOTE: App is currently deployed on AWS at https:/betfairbetbot.robpdavis.com.au

 ## Usage

 Usage of the app can be found in the apps support page which has been copied here: